 Cleaning the chain: Chains come sealed in an industrial adhesive called Cosmoline.
 It is designed to attract dirt and pet hair, with the added bonus of making your fingers sticky and rust-resistant.
 This must be removed in full from the chain.
 Eat the jam and run the jar and lid through your dishwasher (note: do not run the jar and lid through the dishwasher AFTER the cleaning process or Mrs. MAMIL may render you inoperative in ways you do not wish to experience).

 Place your new, Cosmoline-laden chain in the jar, and pour your turpentine in.
 Try not to overflow.
 Put the lid on tightly, let it soak for a while, and periodically shake the BeJeezus out of it.
 Keep doing this for a long time.
 Occasionally, open the jar, fish out part of the chain, wipe it dry, and rub your fingers over it to see if you have removed the Cosmoline.
 You have not, trust me.
 Repeat the process.
 After all, on their own website, they say “Removing Cosmoline has given people grief since 1939.”
 They also sell a remover for $45 a quart.
+Think about that for a moment: Forty.Five.Bucks.A.Quart.

-After a few hours of soaking and some serious shaking sessions, remove the chain and hang it up to dry (try to let it drip into the jar).
+After a few soaking and some serious shaking sessions, remove the chain and hang it up to dry (try to let it drip into the jar).
 Wipe off the excess, but do not wad the rags up and put them in the garbage.
 I use a coffee filter and funnel, and return the turpentine to its container.
 I then wipe and dry the jar, replace the chain, and fill it with denatured alcohol.
 Then I soak and shake it again.
 Lots of times.
 When I get bored, I pull the chain back out, dry it, and check it for Cosmoline.
 At this point, the chain has become floppy side-to-side and clicks and rattles.
-Usually, I have to repeat the process with both solvents.
+Occasionally, I have to repeat the process with both solvents.
 Note that manufacturers use different versions of Cosmoline: Nasty (TM), Super-Grippy (TM), and WTF is This Stuff (TM).
 Each of these grades are very sticky and persistent.

 While doing the cleaning, you can plug in the crockpot and start putting wax in it.
 The whole pound will fit in, but I use 3/4 because I believe in Archimedes and his theories.
 It will take up to 2 hours to get everything melted.